|

 determined what

 each student was expected to do.
-When

-I attended in the 1950's, Kindergarten through 6th grade, classes
+I attended in the 1950's, Kindergarten through 6th grade, classes were held in the East portion of the school

-house.
-There was a long bench by the teacher's desk for the
+There was a long bench by the teacher's desk for the students sat on when it was their

-turn for class.
 Oral recitation was the rule.
 Everyone could hear the answers, right or wrong.

 Many students learned more advanced material